06 Mar 5 Facts about Arterial Disease

 - Taking medications to lower blood pressure and cholesterol levels

 - In some cases, angioplasty and stent placement to restore blood flow

 While you can’t do anything about some of the risk factors for Arterial Disease (such as age, race, and family history) you can make lifestyle choices that will significantly lower your risk.

 The same advice doctors give for reducing your risk of heart attack and stroke will also help keep Arterial Disease away:

-- Eat a healthful diet that’s low in saturated fat, trans fat and cholesterol and high in whole grains and fresh produce.
+- Eat a healthy diet that’s low in saturated fat, trans fat, and cholesterol and high in whole grains and fresh produce.

 - Don’t smoke.
 And if you currently smoke, quit immediately.